bsaisoumith/Car-Rental-Management-System/README.md

 8. Booking Details: Allows users to rent a car for a specified duration

 ## Results:
-On the front End you can perform CRED Operations on the databas
+On the front End you can perform CRUD Operations on the database